nmeum/android-tools/README.md

 line tools only.

 Linux Distribution therefore mostly ship their own build systems for building the command line utilities.
-This Repository aims to make packaging of android command utilities easier by providing a simple CMake based build system and a ready-to-use tarball which doesn't require cloning all of the required git repositories manually.
+This repository aims to make packaging of android command utilities easier by providing a simple CMake based build system and a ready-to-use tarball which doesn't require cloning all of the required git repositories manually.
 Besides